 “I want to contribute and empower the 21st century of haute couture.”

 Credited with being the first designer to create a 3D printed dress for a fashion collection, this couture season, Iris showed 16 looks in celebration of her 10th anniversary.
 On her couture dresses collection, the ArtEZ Institute of the Arts graduate, recently told Vogue, “I want to contribute and empower the 21st century of haute couture.
 And by haute couture, I mean more generally “the art of fashion,” the place where innovation and craft are perfected into the finest possible level”.

 Iris van Herpen’s Aeriform Collection

 This season, the designer continues her exploration of new forms of femininity and craftsmanship.
 The Aeriform haute couture collection examines the nature and anatomy of air and the idea of airborne materiality and lightness, creating negative and positive space with shadow and light.
-According to Iris, she drew inspiration from the Danish underwater artists Between Music who challenge the relationship between the body and its elemental surround, in a subaquatic environment where air is absent.
+According to Iris, she drew inspiration from the Danish underwater artists Between Music who challenge the relationship between the body and its elemental surround, in a subaquatic environment where the air is absent.
 “Their liquid voices and the subsonic darkness from Between Music overwhelmed me.
 It motivated me to dive into the contrasts between water and air, between inside and outside, between darkness and lightness,” said Iris.